-Monday-Sunday 7-1:30 p.m.
+Monday-Friday 11 a.m.-1:30 p.m.
+Saturday-Sunday 7 p.m.-1:30 a.m.

 Hawk's Nest

 The Hawk's Nest, located in the lower level of the University Commons building, features brick-oven pizza, chicken sandwiches, big, juicy cheeseburgers, and the world's best wings in a sports-themed atmosphere.
 Take your food to go or sit by the cozy fire place or by the large-screen televisions.
 Take advantage and enjoy our evening delivery service.
 You can reach us at 860.768.4033.